Warm weather is here in Canada and other parts of the world, hopefully for a few months.

 PET ENTRANCES:

 Hopefully, the pet door is in the back where you can monitor your pet but if it is in an area away from your view, consider a locking mechanism.
 Don’t leave a door open where a pet can wander in and out, especially if it is a door on the side of the house or where you can’t see it.
+If the pet door is big enough and easily opened, it won’t prevent break-ins.

 VISITORS:

-If you are entertaining in the backyard, keep front doors and windows secured.
-If guests are coming and going inside the house, use the bathroom, or getting something from their vehicle, etc., periodically check to make sure they haven’t left a door unlocked.
+If you are entertaining in the backyard, keep the front doors and windows secured.
+If guests are coming and going inside the house, using the bathroom, or getting something from their vehicle, etc., periodically check to make sure they haven’t left a door unlocked.

 BEDTIME: